Cooperzilla/Macro-Script/readme.md

-# Macro Language
+# Macro Script

-simple langage for creating macros
+simple proggram for creating macros

 note 0,0 for where your cursor is, is top left